wujingda/Multi-Hug-RL/index.md

 ## Results

 Various demos illustrating the characteristics of the proposed Multi-Hug RL method and the goal-conditioned navigation strategy are provided below.
+You can also access the demos via [Video1](https://youtu.be/SXM2hgY1UwM) and [Video2](https://youtu.be/AbRW-jnCiKs)

 ### Indoor Navigation